andersdissing/OfficeBootcamp-2017-11-16/Groups/Hands-on Labs/08 - Create Groups Hands-on Lab.md

 	1. Locate '08 - Create Groups Hands-on Lab' folder
 	1. Open the 'Spbg.CreateGroupsHol.sln' with Visual Studio 2017
 	1. Click on 'Manage NuGet Packages for Solution...' from context menu in solution explorer
-	1. To to the Browse tab, tick-off 'Include prerelease', search for 'Microsoft.Identity.Client' and it to the project
+	1. Go to the Browse tab, tick-off 'Include prerelease', search for 'Microsoft.Identity.Client' and it to the project
+	1. Now, search for 'Microsoft.Graph' and it to the project
 1. Register and configure Azurea AD v2 application
 	1. Go to https://apps.dev.microsoft.com
 	1. Login with as admin with admin@{tenant}.onmicrosoft.com